EESSI/docs/docs/blog/posts/2025/09/eessi-cray-slingshot11.md

 ### Required Dependencies

-To build OpenMPI 5.x with CXI support, we needed the following missing dependencies:
+To build OpenMPI 5.x with libfabric and CXI support, we needed the following missing dependencies:

 1. **libuv** - Asynchronous I/O library
 2. **libnl** - Netlink library for network configuration